knishioka/query_generator_app/README.md

 This command launches the Streamlit server and opens the application in your default web browser.
-If the browser does not open automatically, you can access the app by navigating to the URL provided in the terminal output, typically `http://localhost:8501`.
+If the browser does not open automatically, navigate to the URL provided in the terminal output, typically `http://localhost:8501`.
-### Using the Application
+## Using the Application

-With the application running, you can start generating SQL queries by entering natural language descriptions of your desired query into the input field.
+With the application running, enter natural language descriptions of your desired query into the input field.
 The app uses LangChain to interpret your input and generate the corresponding SQL query, which you can then review and use as needed.---

-Feel free to customize these instructions based on the specific requirements or additional features of your application.